MuhammadHuzaifa21/GitHub-Crawler/README.md

 # 🕸️ GitHub Crawler

-This project is a **GitHub repository crawler** built using Python, PostgreSQL, and GitHub's GraphQL API.
+This project implements a **GitHub Crawler** using GitHub’s GraphQL API to collect the number of stars for up to 100,000 repositories.
-It collects repository data (e.g., stars, owner, repo name) for a large number of repositories and stores them in a PostgreSQL database.
+It respects rate limits, includes retry mechanisms, and stores data efficiently in PostgreSQL.

-The project includes a **GitHub Actions CI/CD pipeline** that automates setup, crawling, and exporting results — all while respecting GitHub API rate limits and maintaining clean software architecture.
+The project includes a **GitHub Actions CI/CD pipeline** that automates setup, crawling, and exporting results.
+All while respecting GitHub API rate limits and maintaining clean software architecture.

 ---